|Ronald Koeman, Johan Cruyff and Michael Laudrup|

 -- Phillip Cocu held one of the highest appearance record for a foreigner at the club.
 Besides, the team needs a midfielder.

 -- I chose to take Giovanni van Bronckhorst over Michael Reiziger.
 I probably do not need an extra left back because Frank De Boer can also play there.

 -- Luis Figo was added to the team because this team needed a right winger.
 He was controversial, but he was also great at Barcelona.
 He was never a serious consideration for the all-time team because of his "deflection".
-For the foreign only team, I would overlook the transfer move.
-Michael Laudrup also left Barcelona for Real Madrid.
+For this foreign only team, I would overlook the transfer move because the alternative selection is limited.
+Michael Laudrup and Ronaldo also left Barcelona for Real Madrid.

 -- Ronaldo, Luis Suarez Diaz and Sandor Kocsis edged out Neymar, Samuel Eto'o and Evaristo.
 Luis Suarez's stats and numbers speak for himself.
 He has scored over 180 goals for the club.
 Patrick Kluivert was not seriously considered as compared to the players I just mentioned, but he still earned honourable mention.

 -- Ronaldo scored 34 goals in 37 games for his only season with Barcelona.
 No one in Barcelona's history had a better season than he did in 1996-1997.
 In fact, that might be the greatest single season performance by any player in Europe.